CCOR Collar Strategy

 CCOR thesis for this collar

-The market-implied 1-standard-deviation range for CCOR extends from approximately $22.52 on the downside to $28.16 on the upside.
+The market-implied 1-standard-deviation range for CCOR extends from approximately $24.23 on the downside to $28.87 on the upside.
 A CCOR collar hedges an existing long CCOR position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current CCOR IV rank near 37.63% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on CCOR should anchor more to the directional view and the expected-move geometry.
+Current CCOR IV rank near 22.67% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on CCOR at 30.50%.
 As a Financial Services name, CCOR options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to CCOR-specific events.

 CCOR collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 CCOR positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move CCOR alongside the broader basket even when CCOR-specific fundamentals are unchanged.
 Always rebuild the position from current CCOR chain quotes before placing a trade.